studentkittens/lncs-pandoc/paper.md

 **Hybrid encryption** is the *recommended* way to encrypt when synchronizing data with untrusted `special remotes`.
-When using *hybrid encryption*, the symmetric encryption key is additionally encrypted with a *pgp* public key of a user.
+When using *hybrid encryption*, the symmetric encryption key is additionally encrypted with a *gpg* [^gpg] public key of a user, for more information see public-key cryptography @cryptography.
 This approach allows `git-annex` to use share a encrypted repository with different user without sharing a common passphrase.

 **Public key encryption** is the third method that may by used to encrypt your data.
-For details about *public key encryption* see, [^pgp].
+For details about *public key encryption* see, @cryptography.

-When data is saved in a `git`-repository there is also the possibility to encrypt the `git`-repository using ggcrypt [^gcrypt].
+When data is saved in a `git`-repository there is also the possibility to encrypt the `git`-repository using gcrypt [^gcrypt].

+[^gcrypt] Encryption tool for git repositories, https://github.com/bluss/git-remote-gcrypt

 ## Communication